pythonanywhere/help_pages/articles/FollowingTheDjangoTutorial.md

 #### fixing the DisallowedHost error

-If you try and click through to yoru site now, you will see an error page (`Invalid HTTP_HOST header`) instead of the Django welcome page.
+If you try and click through to your site now, you will see an error page (`Invalid HTTP_HOST header`) instead of the Django welcome page.
 This is because your page is on the internet, and is access via the url/domain that you just setup (eg. `myusername.pythonanywhere.com`) is different from running a server locally and accessing it locally.

 You will need to tell Django what site it's processing requests for by going to the **Files** tab, and editing `mysite/settings.py`.
 Find `ALLOWED_HOSTS` in